Install GitLab Runner using the official GitLab repositories

 BADSIG _gpgbuilder

-If the key is not present in the user’s keyring, the output will be similar to:
+If the key is not present in the user’s keyring, the output is similar to:

 dpkg-sig --verify gitlab-runner_amd64.v13.1.0.deb